bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 - **Local State:** This is data we manage in one or another component.
 Local state is often managed in React using the `useState` Hook, which we will cover in Objective 2 below.
 - **URL State:** The state that exists on our URLs, including pathname and query parameters.
 We already covered this in our section about Routing!
 - **Global State:** This refers to data that is shared between multiple components.
 In React, global state can be managed using Context API or state management libraries; this is out of scope for this training.

-## Objective 1: Introducing React Hooks and useId

-In this section, we will:

-- Cover the fundamentals of React Hooks.

 ### React Hooks